-As we have matured, our diets have evolved as well – going from meat eaters, to vegetarians, to vegans, to gluten-free connoisseurs, to a pair who now base our eating habits around the Plant Paradox Program, as researched and proposed by Dr. Steven Gundry.
+As Kim and I (Ryan) have matured, our diets have evolved as well – going from meat eaters, to vegetarians, to vegans, to gluten-free connoisseurs, to a couple who currently bases our eating habits around the Plant Paradox Program, as researched and proposed by Dr. Steven Gundry.

-The objective of our current diet is not to lose weight, eat lots of protein, or limit our intake of fats or carbs; it’s simply to keep our gut bacteria happy and do no harm.
+The objective of our diet is not to lose weight, eat lots of protein, or limit our intake of fats or carbs; it’s simply to keep our gut bacteria happy and do no harm.

-We accomplish that by limiting our intake of lectins, which are harmful chemicals, found in most plants, that inflict intestinal distress, autoimmune disease, fat storage, brain fog, and more atrocities to their unknowing consumer.
+We accomplish this by restricting our intake of lectins, which are harmful chemicals – found in most plants – that inflict intestinal distress, autoimmune disease, fat storage, brain fog, and more atrocities to their consumer.

 The foods that contain lectins (the foods we don’t eat) are:

-- Legumes: beans, peanuts, lentils, cashews, and more
+- Legumes (unless pressure-cooked): beans, peanuts, lentils, cashews, and more

 - Pseudo-grains: quinoa, amaranth, buckwheat, and more

 - Particular seeds: pumpkin, sunflower, and chia

-- New world foods: peppers, tomatoes, eggplant, squash, melons, and more
+- New world foods: peppers, tomatoes, squash, melons, and more

-- Animal products: dairy, eggs, seafood, and meat (except for pastured eggs, explained in Q&A)
+- Animal products: dairy, meat, seafood, and eggs (except for pastured eggs, explained in Q&A)

 - Sugar: cane sugar, maple syrup, agave, honey, etc.

 - Simple carbohydrates: potatoes, pasta, bread, etc.

-- Fruits: except for avocados, plantains, unripe tropical fruit and the occasional in-season fruit, which is treated as candy – eaten in extreme moderation
+- Fruits: except for avocados, plantains, unripe tropical fruit and the occasional in-season fruit, which is eaten in extreme moderation

 What We Do Eat

 The base of our diet comes from:

-- Resistant starches: sweet potatoes, taro, sorghum, shirataki noodles, etc.
+- Resistant starches: sweet potatoes, Asian varieties of white rice, sorghum, shirataki noodles, etc.